 You are required to respond to this letter and should follow the instructions specified in the enclosed Notice of Violation when preparing your response.
 The NRC will use your response, in part, to determine whether further enforcement action is necessary to ensure compliance with regulatory requirements.

-In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter and the enclosure will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html.
+In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter and the enclosure will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), which is accessible from the NRC Web site at the Public NRC Library.

 Docket No. 50-440